hafizbahtiar/my-console/docs/APPWRITE_DB_CUSTOMER_INTERACTIONS.md

 ## Data Validation Rules

-### Customer ID
+### Customer ID (Relationship)
-- Required, max 128 characters
+- Required relationship attribute
-- Must reference existing customer
+- Must reference existing customer in `customers` collection
 - Cannot be changed after creation
+- When creating: Use customer `$id` as the relationship value
+- When querying: Can use relationship queries to populate customer data

 ### Interaction Type
 - Required, one of the defined enum values